 The League's Diabetes Management Program aims to help health centers improve results on diabetes measures with a focus on reducing health disparities, increasing patient engagement in care, and building community partnerships to address social determinants of health.

-For more information on the League's Diabetes management efforts, contact Perrin Braun.
+For more information on the League's Diabetes TA opportunities and resources, contact Katherine D'Onfro.